What We Do

 The ongoing conflict in Syria has had a serious impact on the health of the Palestine refugee community.
 Access to UNRWA health centres has become increasingly difficult and dangerous; in some cases, violence, damage and insecurity have forced health centres to close entirely.
 Of the Agency’s original 23, 14 remain open as of March – 9 in Damascus and 1 each in Homs, Hama, Latakia, Neirab and Aleppo.
 In Damascus and Aleppo areas with high concentrations of displaced Palestine refugees, we are using new health points to help address the community’s needs, including the increasing prevalence...Read more

-Lebanon hosts more than 470,000 Palestine refugees, of whom over 50 per cent live in 12 Palestine refugee camps.
+Lebanon hosts 452,669 registered refugees, of whom over 50 per cent live in 12 Palestine refugee camps.
 They face employment restrictions, and work permits are prohibitively expensive, leading to protracted financial dependence.
 They are also ineligible for the state’s social services, including health care, and are exposed to recurrent episodes of violence.

 Access to health care for Palestine refugees is provided only by the private sector, which has high fees, or by international organizations, including UNRWA.
-We operate 28 primary health care facilities, providing...Read more
+We operate 28 primary health care facilities, providing nearly 931,...Read more

 Based on criteria including their place of origin and year of arrival, most of the over 2 million Palestine refugees in Jordan have been granted citizenship, and have the same access to health care as other Jordanian citizens.
 However, UNRWA beneficiaries who are not Jordanian citizens, such as those who emigrated from the Gaza Strip in 1967, face restrictions on their access to health care, leaving them extremely vulnerable.